 At a glance: By integrating AppsFlyer with your identity provider (IdP), AppsFlyer account users can log into AppsFlyer using single sign-on (SSO).
-Learn about SSO authentication, how to set up SSO with your IdP, and find answers to FAQs.
+Learn how to set up SSO authentication in AppsFlyer and your IdP platform.

 Note